Objects and Record types

 A summary of your tables

-Objects and Record types is the first part of the Developer Area, and the default page when accessing it.
-Here you'll find a list of all the tables in your jestor, which will provide you with all the information pertaining to each individual table as well as giving you the means to create low-code automations.
+Objects and record types is the first section of the developer area and the default page when accessing it.
+It lists all tables in your Jestor, with information about each table and the means to create low-code automations.

 What’s Next